-All of our best college laptops have at least a couple of common traits.
-Not only do they have great to excellent battery life, but there's fantastic bang for your buck, with multiple models under $600 (and some higher priced laptops that are fantastic investments).
+Our best college laptop picks all share a few common traits.
+Not only do they have great to excellent battery life, which is critical when you're running between classes on campus all day, but they offer fantastic bang for your buck, with multiple models under $1,000 — as well as some higher-priced laptops that are fantastic investments.

 - The best laptops you can buy now

 - Laptop vs. Chromebook: What’s best for you?

 - Gear up for class: The best back to school sales on Apple products, laptops, and more

 And if you're worried about spending over $1,000, know that our picks are made with your future in mind.
 The MacBook Pro isn't cheap, for example, but mine has lasted me 8 years, which is enough time for undergrad and graduate school (or for applying to your first jobs out of college).

 Read on for our picks of the best college laptops you can buy now.